shopgo-magento2/shopgo-core/README.md

     php <your Composer install dir>/composer.phar require shopgo/core:*

-### 2. Clone the currency-import-services repository
+### 2. Clone the shopgo-core repository
 Clone the <a href="https://github.com/shopgo-magento2/shopgo-core" target="_blank">shopgo-core</a> repository using either the HTTPS or SSH protocols.

 ### 2.1.
 Copy the code
-Create a directory for the currency import services module and copy the cloned repository contents to it:
+Create a directory for the shopgo core module and copy the cloned repository contents to it:

     mkdir -p <your Magento install dir>/app/code/ShopGo/Core
-    cp -R <currency-import-services clone dir>/* <your Magento install dir>/app/code/ShopGo/Core
+    cp -R <shopgo-core clone dir>/* <your Magento install dir>/app/code/ShopGo/Core

 ### Update the Magento database and schema
 If you added the module to an existing Magento installation, run the following command: